yashrajnayak/developer-portfolio/README.md

    - Update LICENSE file with your name
    - Remove template-specific files
    - Prepare everything for customization
-4. Customize your portfolio: Edit `config.json` with your details
+4. Customize your portfolio by editing `config.json` with your details
 5. After editing `config.json` go to Actions → "Update README from Config" → click on "Run workflow" and again "Run workflow"
 6. Check if GitHub Pages is enabled: Go to Settings → Pages → Deploy from branch → main